Driver's Licence or License for Dubai and the UAE

 Getting a Dubai driving license with a driving test

 In Dubai, since the Roads and Transport Authority (RTA) took over the driver testing from the police in 2006, it sounds like it has become more difficult to pass a driving test, not that it was easy previously.
 Don't expect to pass first time round.
-Stories of people having to repeat the driving test 10-20 times are common.
+Stories of people having to repeat the driving test 10-20 times are common, although some of those drivers might be trying to use driving tests as a course of driving lessons.
 An additional irritation is that you may need to another 1-2 weeks of driving lessons which will cost you a few hundred dirhams.

 03 February 2008 update: The RTA says, contrary to earlier reports, they are not increasing the number of lessons that learners need to do.
 It will remain at 40 lessons (there were earlier reports it would be increased to 120 lessons).